nicky-nym/nicky-nym.github.io/pages/cities.md

 * **Catch-22**
   * That crux of the problem is that the place we really need better mobility is in existing big cities, but those are the places where all the land is already privately owned, it's difficult to do much land value capture, and so it's hard fund transportation infrastructure improvements.
-To add insult to injury, these existing big cities are also the places where transporation projects are the most expensive to do, working in tight spaces on complicated projects, with high labor costs and high real estate costs.
+To add insult to injury, these existing big cities are also the places where transportation projects are the most expensive to do, working in tight spaces on complicated projects, with high labor costs and high real estate costs.

 * **Hong Kong**